 On 8 March 2012 CLD along with ICEL conducted a seminar on RTI for Indonesia’s judiciary at the invitation of the Supreme Court.
 The seminar featured a presentation by one of Australia’s foremost jurists, the Honourable Michael Kirby AC CMG, and was attended by representatives of the Supreme Court, the National Police headquarters, and several information commissions along with numerous other judges, who travelled from across Indonesia for the workshop.

 After Phase I was successfully concluded, CLD obtained further support from the Open Society Foundations to carry out a second phase, which commenced with a stakeholders meeting on November 26 in Jakarta between CLD and local partners PATTIRO, AJI and ICEL.
-CLD is also partnering with Christiana Chelsia Chan of Yayasan 28.
-CLD’s activities that week also included meetings with representatives from Indonesia’s Central Information Commission as well as several regional Information Commissioners, as well as leading media figures Bambang Harymurti and Lin Neumann.
+CLD is also partnering with KontraS, an NGO whose mission is to ensure accountability for victims of human rights abuses.
+CLD’s activities that week also included meetings with representatives from Indonesia’s Central Information Commission and several regional Information Commissioners, as well as leading media figures Bambang Harymurti and Lin Neumann.

-Phase II, now underway, includes several components.
-On the demand side, the project includes initiatives designed to spur demand for access to information including awareness an raising SMS-message campaign, a media blitz, and the production of a feature video on the right to information.
+Phase II, which was completed in late 2013, includes multiple components.
+On the demand side, the project includes several initiatives by PATTIRO designed to spur demand for access to information including an awareness raising SMS-message campaign, a media blitz, and the production of two feature films on the right to information.
+The films, which are in Bahasa, can be viewed here and here.

-As part of the project’s demand-side intervention, CLD conducted a training session from February 6-8 2013 in Jakarta.
-The event featured participants from several Indonesian provinces, including West Java, South Sumatera, West Nusa Tenggara and North Sulawesi, who were trained in RTI.
-The trainees will now become local RTI experts, and conduct follow up trainings in their home provinces for local civil society groups.
-Those groups will then be expected to lodge a minimum of ten requests for information related to the areas in which they work, while the trainers will provide support to them through this process.
+As another part of the project’s demand-side intervention, CLD conducted a training session from 6-8 February 2013 in Jakarta.
+The event featured participants from several Indonesian provinces, including West Java, South Sumatra, West Nusa Tenggara and North Sulawesi, who were trained in RTI.
+The trainees are now acting as local RTI experts, and have conducted follow up RTI trainings of civil society and journalists in West Nusa Tenggara, North Sulawesi, Riau and West Java.
+Those groups trained in RTI at those sessions have gone on to lodge their own RTI requests, and the results of the process have been compiled into a Report on RTI Implementation (in English) (in Bahasa Indonesian).

-These activities are complimented by supply-side interventions to build capacity among public authorities, including collaborating with ICEL to develop a user-friendly training manual for information officers.
-This manual was used to conduct a training of public officials on May 29-30.
+These activities are complimented by supply-side interventions to build capacity among public authorities, including collaborating with ICEL to develop a user-friendly training manual (in English) (in Indonesian) for information officers.
+This manual was used to conduct a training of public officials on 29-30 May 2013 in Jakarta, and a second training in Banten on 11 November 2013.

-Another aspect of Phase II involves a collaboration with KontraS to assess and improve the public information capacities of Indonesia’s national-level commissions.
+Another aspect of Phase II involves a collaboration with KontraS to assess and improve the public information capacities of five of Indonesia’s national-level commissions, the National Human Rights Commission, the Attorney General Commission, the National Police Commission, the Ombudsman and the Judicial Commission.
+The final report from that component is available here (in Bahasa).

-Together, these combined approaches aim to harness the potential of Indonesia’s RTI law, and the enthusiasm of Indonesia’s civil society to spur positive change, in order to turn Indonesia into an RTI success story.
+Together, these combined approaches aim to harness the potential of Indonesia’s RTI law, and the enthusiasm of Indonesia’s civil society to spur positive change.
+CLD is presently engaged in consultations with its partners over the best path forward to continuing to push for full implementation of the right to information in Indonesia.